alvaroemmanuel/Resume/source/markdown/resume.md

 - CSS3
 - SASS
 - Javascript
-- UML y desarrollo con MVC
+- Design and development with UML and MVC
 </article>

 <article id="infra">